axcosta/kind_and_kubernetes_dashboard/README.md

 1. Install all tools;
 2. Using an IDE such as VS Code or even any terminal, clone locally this repository with Git;
 3. Run `terraform init` to install required Terraform plugins;
-4. Run `terraform apply -auto-approve` which will create all the following resources:
+4. Run `terraform apply --auto-approve` which will create all the following resources:
     | Name                  | Version   |
     |-----------------------|-----------|
     | Kind (cluster)        | 0.19.0    |
     | Kubernetes Dashboard  | 2.7.0     |
-5. Run `kubectl get nodes -o wide` and note down `INTERNAL-IP` column data
-6. Look at Terraform Output for the variable `kubernetes_dashboard_service_node_port` and note down
-7. Access Kubernetes dashboard with URL `http://<INTERNAL-IP>:kubernetes_dashboard_service_node_port`
+5. After complete creation of resources, there will be an output of Terraform named `kubernetes_dashboard_url`.
+Click on the link to open the Kubernetes Dashboard.
-8. On the login screen, click on "Skip".
+6. On the login screen, click on "Skip".

 ## Terraform Docs